tsegall/fta/README.md

 * No support for non-Arabic numerals and limited support for Japanese dates.

-Note: Semantic Type detection is typically predicated on valid input data, for example, a field that contains data that looks like phone numbers but that are in fact invalid will NOT be detected as a PHONE NUMBER.
+Note: Semantic Type detection is typically predicated on valid input data, for example, a field that contains data that looks like phone numbers, but that are in fact invalid, will NOT be detected as the semantic type - TELEPHONE.

 Typical usage is:
 ```java